JoelRobbinsAI/thinking_partner/README.md

 * Decisions
 * History

 Generated reflections are not automatically treated as facts.

-A previous model-generated reflection becomes usable evidence only when the architecture explicitly treats it as such.
+A model-generated reflection may become useful working evidence only when the architecture explicitly treats that artifact as evidence.

+The Cognitive Prompt Builder therefore treats supplied artifacts as the complete available evidence for a reflection.

 ---